 No All assessable income for a non-complying SMSF is taxed at 45%, whether arm's length income, non-arm's length income or arising from a change in the SMSF's tax status.
 Multiply A by 45%.
-Write the result at T1.

-- Yes Different tax rates apply to arm's length and non-arm's length income.
-Add: - 45% of U Net non-arm's length income (in section B) and

-• 15% of (A in section D less U Net non-arm's length income in section B).
+Write the result at label T1.
+Yes Different tax rates apply to arm's length and non-arm's length income.
+Add: 45% of Section B, item 11 - label U Net non-arm's length income 15% of (Section D, item 13 - label A less Section B, item 11 - label U Net non-arm's length income).
 The result is the tax on the SMSF's taxable income before applying rebates, tax offsets, and credits.
 Write the result at T1, then go to J.

-T1 is mandatory.
-If you leave T1 blank, you will have specified a zero amount.
+Label T1 is mandatory.
+If you leave label T1 blank, you will have specified a zero amount.